 If you’ve worked with me as a client or built your own website in my course Rock That Website, you know I love using Divi.

-If not, you may be wondering, what is Divi?
-And why should I use Divi when building a WordPress site?
+If not, you may be wondering, what is it?
+And why should I use a Divi theme when building a WordPress site?

 So what is Divi?